 Here’s what you’ll be seeing on marquees this month.
-Mark Gerrard's regional premiere of "Steve" at the New Conservatory Theater Center plays for the entire month of March.
-The hit Broadway play “Her Portmanteau” comes to A.C.T.'s Strand Theater through Mar.
-31, and "The Great Leap" comes to A.C.T.’s Geary Theater, Mar.
-6-31.
-After taking London and New York by storm with sold out shows, “The Jungle” arrives at the Curran on Mar.
-26, where the entire theater will be transformed into an immersive refugee camp.
-And how could we forget the return of Broadway's hit musical "Hamilton," back at the SHN Orpheum for an extended run.
+Yilong Liu's world premiere of "The Book of Mountains and Seas" at the New Conservatory Theater Center plays Mar.
+6-Apr.
+5. The satirical comedy “Gloria” comes to A.C.T.'s Strand Theater for the whole month of March, and "Toni Stone" comes to A.C.T.’s Geary Theater, Mar.
+5-29.
+After taking London and New York by storm with sold out shows, “Harry Potter and the Cursed Child” is on stage at the Curran thorugh May 2020.
+And how could we forget the return of Broadway's hit musical "Hamilton," back at the SHN Orpheum for an extended run?

 Here Comes the Parade

-The 168th annual San Francisco St. Patrick’s Day Parade and Festival, the West Coast’s largest event celebrating Irish history and culture, will take place on Saturday, Mar.
-16, from 10 a.m. to 5 p.m.
+The 169th annual San Francisco St. Patrick’s Day Parade and Festival, the West Coast’s largest event celebrating Irish history and culture, will take place on Saturday, Mar.
+14, from 11 a.m. to 2 p.m.
 The parade will start at 11:30 a.m. from the corner of Market and Second streets, where colorful floats, Irish dance groups, and marching bands will wend their way to Civic Center Plaza.
 A full day of festivities at the Plaza will showcase Irish history and culture.
 Transit tip: BART is one of the easiest ways to get to the parade and festival.

 March Museum Picks

-Sonoma International Film Festival Opens March 27, 2019
+Sonoma International Film Festival Opens Mar.
+25, 2020

 Sundays Won’t Be the Same

-For its 11th year, Sunday Streets brings back its 10 fun-filled Sundays, beginning Mar.
-10 in the Mission.
+For its 12th year, Sunday Streets brings back its 11 fun-filled Sundays, beginning Mar.
+8 in the Mission.
 Main streets throughout the city will be closed to traffic and transformed into car-free community spaces for kids to play, seniors to stroll, organizations to connect and neighbors to meet.